SnapAudit: Active Auditing of Differentially Private In-Context Learning via Snapshot-Based Simulation: Related Work

 \section{Related Work}

-We review prior work along three aspects closely aligned with our contributions: (i) in-context learning (ICL) and prompt-level threats, (ii) inference-time DP mechanisms that privatize ICL aggregation, and (iii) auditing methodologies originally developed for training-time DP that we adapt to the inference-time ICL setting.
+We review prior work along three aspects closely related to our contributions: (i) in-context learning (ICL) and prompt-level threats, (ii) inference-time DP mechanisms that privatize ICL aggregation, and (iii) sampling method for estimating distributions.

-\partitle{ICL and Prompt-Level Threats.} Modern LLMs exhibit strong \emph{in-context learning} (ICL) capabilities: given a few exemplars in the prompt, they can adapt to new tasks without parameter updates~\cite{brown2020language}.
-Subsequent work analyzes when and why ICL works, including which aspects of demonstrations matter~\cite{min2022rethinking}, explanations of ICL as implicit Bayesian inference~\cite{xie2021explanation}, and studies of what function classes Transformers can learn in-context~\cite{garg2022can}.
-These results view ICL as a general meta-learning capability rather than a task-specific trick.
-ICL is also widely used in applied systems, often combined with instruction-following prompts and retrieval-augmented generation (RAG), where retrieved documents or database records are injected into the context as demonstrations or evidence~\cite{lewis2020retrieval}.
-At the same time, security work on prompt injection and indirect prompt injection (IPI) demonstrates that adversaries can coerce LLM-powered pipelines to reveal or verify hidden prompt content~\cite{greshake2023indirect,liu2023promptinjection}.
+\partitle{ICL and Prompt-Level Threats.} Modern LLMs exhibit strong \emph{in-context learning} (ICL) capabilities, adapting to new tasks from a few in-prompt exemplars without parameter updates~\cite{brown2020language,dong2024survey}.
+ICL is widely deployed in applied systems, including retrieval-augmented generation (RAG) where retrieved documents are injected into the context as evidence~\cite{lewis2020retrieval}.
+However, recent work on prompt injection shows that adversaries can coerce LLM-powered pipelines to reveal or verify hidden prompt content~\cite{greshake2023indirect}, motivating mechanism-level privacy guarantees for in-context demonstrations.

-\partitle{Inference-Time DP for ICL.} A pragmatic defense is to privatize the ICL aggregation itself at inference time.
-Two main families of mechanisms are used: (i) \emph{private voting} over demonstrations via noisy discrete selection, conceptually related to PATE's noisy histogram/argmax aggregators~\cite{papernot2017pate,papernot2018scalable} and classic mechanisms such as Report-Noisy-Max and the Exponential Mechanism~\cite{dwork2014foundations,mcsherry2007mechanism,dwork2006calibrating}; and (ii) \emph{noisy continuous aggregation}, e.g., releasing a privatized mean or embedding statistic using calibrated Gaussian noise~\cite{balle2018improving}.
-Their privacy guarantees are typically analyzed with modern accountants such as $f$-DP/GDP, and often combined with privacy amplification for subsampling/partitioning and tight composition for repeated queries \cite{balle2018amplification,wang2019srdp,wang2019ama, dong2019clt,dong2022gdp}.
-While their theoretical privacy analysis relies on the above accounting tools, practical deployments still require ways to empirically verify that implementations match their claimed privacy parameters, which motivates our auditing framework.

-\partitle{DP Auditing: From Training to Inference.} Most auditing methodology has been developed for training-time DP, notably DP-SGD~\cite{abadi2016dpsgd}.
-Recent work designs attack-based auditors that convert hypothesis-testing error rates (TPR/FPR) into empirical privacy loss and demonstrate tight, sample-efficient procedures for auditing DP-SGD in practice~\cite{nasr2023tight,jagielski2020auditing}.
-Tooling and surveys help practitioners operationalize membership-inference-based audits for deployed systems~\cite{jayaraman2021mlprivacymeter, liu2021survey}.
-However, these methods assume access to training-time signals (e.g., losses, gradients, or multiple retrainings) and target parameter updates, not inference-time signals (e.g., texts), so they cannot be directly applied to DP-ICL.